W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defense/index.md

 ::: details Commentary
 When the separation occurred … ever since we have walked … away from God.
 The further we went away from God, the deeper we got involved with the world and the problems of guilt and sin.
 When we ask the Holy Spiriit to help us, we reverse this process and begin to walk towards God.
 Several of the most interesting sections of the Course talk about time.
 These are very hard to understand because we are still stuck in it.
 At one point it says that time seems to go forwards, but it is really going backward to the point at which time began.
 This is when the separation occurred.
 (Wapnick, A.T.G., p.106–107.)

-(1–2) *A Course in Miracles* uses this image [linear time],  … [but] teaches on another level that the journey “without distance” has already been completed, and in fact, never was. … The actual “movement” of the journey is backwards… (Wapnick, A.V.I., p.132.)
+(1–2) *A Course in Miracles* uses this image [linear time],  … [but] teaches on another level that the journey “without distance” has already been completed, and in fact, never was. … The actual “movement” of the journey is backwards… (Wapnick, AVI, p.132.)

 (3) We experience ourselves as evolving, but we are really returning to the Heaven we believe we left.
-(Wapnick, A.V.I., p.132.)
+(Wapnick, AVI, p.132.)

 (4–5) The Atonement undoes our past errors which really are the errors of guilt, the errors which we are holding on to in our mind.
-(Wapnick, A.V.I., p.133.)
+(Wapnick, AVI, p.133.)

 (6–10) If we think of the Atonement as the Holy Spirit, we can see Him standing outside of time with us (the observer), awaiting our decision to awaken from the dream.
-(Wapnick, A.V.I., p.133.)
+(Wapnick, AVI, p.133.)
 :::
 {% endif %}